xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

 Obviously, the above code snippet is not efficient because of 2 resons: 1. for each Product record the code calls MongoDB twice; 2. the code loops through Product records, instead of bulk updating.
 Now we only need to call the 2nd method in the above ProductRepository interface.
 This is much faster and the code is also cleaner.

-In addition to un-publishing products, we also need to publish products.
+In addition to un-publishing / retiring products, we also need to publish products.
 Now publishing products can take advantage of our bulk upsert implementation.
 The following table shows the test results for publishing and unpublishing the same 2864 products:

 Processing Time (in seconds)